Using Custom DNS with Auto-TLS on AWS

 - When auto-TLS is not used, Cloudera Manager accesses cluster instances through their private IP address.

 - When auto-TLS is used, Cloudera Manager uses private hostnames, as well as IP addresses, to access the instances.
 Specifically, Cloudera Manager uses private hostnames to configure the Cloudera Manager agents on the EC2 instances.
 This is because TLS certificates will be generated using the hostname, and then used for secure communications between Cloudera Manager and the cluster.

-- In a cross-region, cross-VPC, or cross-cloud-provider configuration, Cloudera Director will use the private IP address if it is available, and will fall back on the private hostname, public IP address or hostname, in that order, if it is not.
-For more information on these configurations, see Running Cloudera Director and Cloudera Manager in Different Regions or Clouds
+- In a cross-region, cross-VPC, or cross-cloud-provider configuration, Altus Director will use the private IP address if it is available, and will fall back on the private hostname, public IP address or hostname, in that order, if it is not.
+For more information on these configurations, see Running Altus Director and Cloudera Manager in Different Regions or Clouds

 Using Custom DNS Names and Auto-TLS